Guide to developing your COVID-19 workplace safety plan

 There are steps that you will need to take if one of your workers, visitors or clients has symptoms that may be related to covid 19 or is diagnosed with covid 19 :

-Step 1: Exclude the symptomatic person from the workplace
+Step 1: Exclude people with symptoms or who have been exposed from the workplace

-If a worker calls in sick, informs you of symptoms or informs you they had close contact with someone with symptoms, have them take the self-assessment.
+If a worker calls in sick, informs you of symptoms of covid 19 or informs you they had close contact with someone with symptoms, have them take the self-assessment.
 Ask the worker to follow any recommendations given by the tool, including being tested and self-isolating.

 If anyone shows symptoms in the workplace, they should return home and self-isolate immediately.
 If they cannot leave immediately, they should be isolated until they are able to leave.
 Have a plan in place to deal with this and train supervisors on how to handle the situation.